Current Retail: $144.95-$204.95

 Starting each time at 70 degrees F, I lay on each pad for 10 minutes then took an average of both thermometer readings (rounded to 2.5 degrees F).
 Here are the results:

 I am not sure these numbers mean much at all, but I'm not trying to publish this in a scientific journal!
 Note the temperature and R-value differences are based on the un-insulated AXL Air for a control.
 However you interpret these results, clearly the Topo Luxe is warmer than the others...not a surprise when you look at the R values.
 So I guess this was a waste of time, but I got 40 minutes of rest!

 The Topo Luxe is targeted toward comfort and it hits the bullseye for me.
 I don't recall ever having a better night's sleep than on this 4-inch thick pad.
-For comparison, the Topo version is 3 inches, which is extremely comfortable as well in home testing comparisons between the two, but the Luxe version tested here takes it up one more notch.
+For comparison, the Topo version is 3 inches, which is extremely comfortable as well, but the Luxe version tested here takes it up one more notch.